-Textiles Technology builds on the knowledge, skills and experiences developed in the Technology Mandatory in Years 7 and 8.
+Textiles Technology builds on and extends the knowledge, skills and experiences developed in the Technology Mandatory in Years 7 and 8.

-The Textiles Technology course allows you to experiment with your ideas and work as a designer to create functional and aesthetic products.
-This will allow you to extend your use of fabric decoration techniques as a pathway for self-expression in completing mini projects throughout the course.
-Coursework will be hands on and occupy the majority of class time.
+The Textiles Technology course allows you to become a designer of functional and aesthetic textile items, through developing your skills in researching, designing, producing, and evaluating.
+This will allow you to extend your use of fabric decoration techniques as a pathway for self-expression in completing textile projects throughout the course.
+Hence, the coursework is highly practical based, meaning a hands-on approach to learning will be employed for the majority of class time.